franhancock/Complexity-science-in-dFC/DEMO_COMPLEXITY_PHASE/README.md

 # Complexity-science-in-dFC
-Code to compute, assess, and plot dFC Metrics described in 'Metastability, fractal scaling, and synergistic information processing: what phase relationships reveal about intrinsic fMRI resting-state brain activity '
+Code to compute, assess, and plot dFC Metrics described in 'Metastability, fractal scaling, and synergistic information processing: what phase relationships reveal about intrinsic fMRI resting-state brain activity '.
+Demo code including processed data from 20 HCPU100 subjects in 4 runs.

 *******SYSTEM REQUIREMENTS:
 MATLAB 2021b
 spm12 (please download spm12 from here: https://www.fil.ion.ucl.ac.uk/spm/software/download/spmreg.php and set it under the known Matlab paths with Matlab --> Set path --> Add folder with subfolders).

 *******INSTALLATION GUIDE:
-It will be enough to download the code folder and set the Matlab path to the folder (Matlab --> Set path --> Add folder with subfolders)
+It will be enough to download the DEMO_COMPLEXITY_PHASE folder and set the Matlab path to the folder (Matlab --> Set path --> Add folder with subfolders)

 *******INSTRUCTIONS FOR USE:
 How to run the software on your data

+*******DEMO
 In CP_FullPipeLine.m

 point HCP_DATA to your post-processed subject nifti files